Piripant/mine_viewer/README.md

 You can run the application with `--help` to get a list of all arguments and uses.

 The application requires 3 minecraft folders found in the .jar of minecraft to read all the textures and render the world: `blockstates`, `models` and `textures`.
-All three folders and found in `assets/minecraft` inside the .jar of minecraft.
-Use the same file as the version of the game of the map you want to render.
+All three folders are located inside the .jar of minecraft in `assets/minecraft`.
+Use files from a `.jar` of the same minecraft version of the world you want to render.
 On windows you can set the file extension to `.zip` to access the internal files.

-To download the .jar file you can either use a minecraft launcher and search the file in `.minecraft` or directly download it from [mcversions](https://mcversions.net/).
+To download the .jar file you can either use a minecraft launcher and search in the `.minecraft` directory or download it from [mcversions](https://mcversions.net/).

 The `--region` argument can be used to set the path for the region directory of your minecraft world.
 By default mine_viewer will look for a folder named `region` in the same location as the executable/cargo directory.

-In the `images` folder you will find all generated textures for each world, in separate folders, if you want to stick them together in a single image use `sticktogether.py`.
+In the `images` folder you will find all generated textures for each world, in separate folders, with one texture per sector (16x16 chunks).
+If you want to stick them together in a single image use `sticktogether.py`.

 ### Settings
 Settings for the world rendering are found in the `settings` folder, which contains two files: